 ESTJ: Extraverted, Sensing, Thinking, Judging

 ESTJs make great executives, valuing tradition and order.
-Strong character traits are important to ESTJs who respect honesty and dedication both in themselves and others.
-ESTJs are practical decision-makers, looking for ways to quickly and effectively see results.
+Strong character traits are important to ESTJs who respect honesty and dedication in themselves and others.
+ESTJs are practical decision-makers looking for ways to quickly and effectively see results.
 Organised and logical, ESTJs are good at both creating and implementing plans.
-They do not shy away from difficult plans or decisions and work to bring other together toward a common purpose.
+They do not shy away from difficult plans or decisions and work to bring others together toward a common purpose.

 Best careers for ESTJ personalities: